Gedong

 "But in recent years laws changed to allow PMAs or Foreign Capital Corporations so that foreigners could secure ownership in their own right.
 In 2005 I was planning a new venture, a nightclub / restaurant named Gedong.
 Made had assumed it would be in her name, as with Uluwatu and Kori and our homes.
 She flew into a rage when she found out it would be a PMA."

-It seemed reasonable and a good solution to me—as I am sure Bob Ellis's plan later seemed to him.
+It seemed a reasonable and good solution to me—as I am sure Bob Ellis's plan later seemed to him.
 Neither of us realized the intense anger it would provoke in our Indonesian wives.
 For Bob it proved fatal, literally.